Cricket Wireless Review

-Cricket Wireless floundered for several years with its small, private cellular network, its cell phone coverage paling in comparison to what the best nationwide carriers could offer.
+Cricket Wireless floundered for several years with its small, private cellular network, and its cell phone coverage paled in comparison to what the best nationwide carriers offered.
 AT&T acquired the company in 2013 and began merging it with Aio Wireless, but the process was long and arduous, and for some time customers remained tied to a patchy network.
-Now, with the Aio merger complete and Cricket phones finally able to take advantage of AT&T's coverage, the prepaid cell phone provider has transformed from an also-ran option to a stalwart name in the business, offering some of the best plans around.
+Now that the Aio merger is complete and Cricket phones are finally able to take advantage of AT&T's coverage, the prepaid cell phone provider has transformed from an also-ran option to a stalwart name in the business, offering some of the best cell phone plans around.

-Cricket has some of the best cell phone plans you'll find for the money.
-Its base plan offers unlimited talk, texts (including international messaging) and 1GB of high-speed data for just $40 a month.
-You can increase your high-speed limit to 3GB for $50 a month, or go for a whopping 10GB for $60.
-Regardless of the plan you pick, Cricket throttles your speeds once you hit your data limit, rather than charge you overage fees.
-And if you sign up for automatic payments, it will knock $5 off each bill, bringing the basic 1GB plan down to just $35.
+Cricket's base plan offers unlimited talk, texts (including international messaging) and 1GB of high-speed data for just $40 a month.
+You can increase your high-speed data limit to 3GB for $50 a month or go for a whopping 10GB for $60.
+Regardless of the plan you pick, Cricket throttles your speeds once you hit your data limit rather than charge you overage fees.
+If you sign up for automatic payments, it will knock $5 off each bill, bringing the basic 1GB plan down to just $35.

-Compare Cricket's cell phone plans with the competition and you'll find them nearly unbeatable.
-For $50, its 3GB data tier tends to be a comfortable sweet spot for many users.
-And the AT&T network is the strongest available from any prepaid provider.
-If you're looking for the service and support of a small company with the network authority of a large one – and you're willing to pay the full price of a new phone, or bring your own – Cricket will win your heart.
+When you compare Cricket's cell phone plans with the competition, you find them nearly unbeatable.
+For $50, its 3GB data tier tends to be a comfortable sweet spot for many users, and the AT&T network is the strongest available from any prepaid provider.
+If you're looking for the service and support of a small company with the network authority of a large one – and you're willing to pay the full price of a new phone or bring your own – Cricket could win your heart.